ZwingliCaleb/alx-low_level_programming/0x12-singly_linked_lists/README.md

-s a readme file for the linked list(singly) data structure.
+This is a readme file for the linked list(singly) data structure.